SensorInput/TempSense/README.md

 Task
 -----
-The aim of this project is to control a cooling system (in this case a fan) via a temperature sensor.
+The aim of this project is to control a cooling system (in this case a fan) by using a temperature sensor.
 In addition, the system can be switched on or off via a Web Interface.
 To realize this project, the following things are used in this system:
 + Arduino Mega 2560
 + ESP8266-ESP1
 + DHT11 Sensor